mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

 other | float | will use parseFloat().

 :::note
-STATE_ and EVENT_ logically exclude each other as you do either want to draw a state diagram or a scatter/point diagram.
-But INT_ logically would fit as well for STATE_ or EVENT_ but this can't be encoded using the value name.
+STATE\_ and EVENT\_ logically exclude each other as you do either want to draw a state diagram or a scatter/point diagram.

+INT\_ logically would fit as well for STATE\_ or EVENT˜_ but this can't be encoded using the value name.
 So e.g. if you need to convert hex values this is possible using a **conversionFunction** that converts the value already.
 E.g.

 ```json
 return { 'STATE_foo': Number.parseInt(matches[1])};